vladimirsavenkov/berlin-hands-on-workshop/docs/demos/02_pods.md

 At the core of Kubernetes is the Pod.
 Pods represent a logical application and hold a collection of one or more containers and volumes.
 In this section you will:

-* Create a simple Hello World node.js application
+* Schedule a simple Hello World node.js application
-* Create a docker container image
+* Schedule a docker container image
 * Write a Pod configuration file
 * Create and inspect Pods
 * Interact with Pods remotely using kubectl